iqbalhasandev/nanopkg-laravel-sheard-hosting-project-htaccess/readme.md

 <hr/>

-- Copy the .htaccess file and paste it on your project folder
+- Copy the htaccess file and paste it on your project folder

+- then rename it htaccess to .htaccess

 ## <a href="https://iqbalhasan.dev" target="_blank">iqbalhasan.dev</a> Sponsors